Harmos274/gotrans/README.md

 The role of the `gotrans` package is to manage the communication with the user it contains the entry point of the program in the `gotrans.go` file.

-There's also the `parse_input_file.go` file, whose role is to help the parsing of the input file given by the users inputs, the `show_warehouse.go` that contains everything needed to print the warehouse on the terminal and the `graphical.go` that contains the functions needed to run the graphical UI.
+There's also the `parse_input_file.go` file, whose role is to handle the parsing of the input file given by the users inputs, the `show_warehouse.go` that contains everything needed to print the warehouse on the terminal and the `graphical.go` that contains the functions needed to run the graphical UI.